PolyhedraZK/ExpanderCompilerCollection/docs/docs/internal/compilation_process.md

+---
+sidebar_position: 2
+---

 # Compilation Process

-The compilation process, encapsulated within `api.go`, comprises several distinct phases:
+The compilation process, mainly encapsulated within [compile/mod.rs](https://github.com/PolyhedraZK/ExpanderCompilerCollection/blob/master/expander_compiler/src/compile/mod.rs), comprises several distinct phases:

 1. **Circuit Intermediate Representation (IR) Construction:** The initial phase involves processing the source code with the builder, which constructs the circuit's Intermediate Representation (IR).
 It maintains a tree structure that mirrors the computational graph of the circuit, serving as the foundation for IR generation.